ruby/rubyspec.github.io/index.markdown

 layout: page
 ---

-RubySpec is a project to write an executable specification for the [Ruby Programming Language](http://ruby-lang.org/).
+ruby/spec is a project to write an executable specification for the [Ruby Programming Language](http://ruby-lang.org/).
 The source code is [on GitHub](https://github.com/ruby/spec/).
 File issues at [https://github.com/ruby/spec/issues/](https://github.com/ruby/spec/issues/).